shycopney44/W_S5M1_Project/README.md

 <details>
   <summary>Why am I not allowed to edit the HTML file?</summary>

-This particular part of the product is a Single Page Application, so the HTML is mostly empty and the page is generated automatically using JavaScript.
+This particular part of the product is a Single Page Application, so the HTML is mostly empty and the page is generated automatically using JavaScript and raw data.
 We would not want to manually edit HTML files in a website that changed all the time!
 It would be untenable.

 </details>